 Nowadays, having your credit card number stolen is one of the most annoying things that can happen (well, except for someone stealing an Amazon.com package from your front porch).
-Credit card fraud used to be something you heard about on the news or maybe you had a friend who had their debit card number stolen and couldn’t get money out of the bank until everything was straightened out.
+Credit card fraud used to be something you heard about on the news, or maybe you had a friend who had their debit card number stolen and couldn’t get money out of the bank until everything was straightened out.
 Those days are long gone.
-Credit fraud is happening to everyone and the more cards you have, the greater the chance you’re eventually going have to deal with it.
+Credit fraud is happening to everyone and the more cards you have, the higher the chance you’re eventually going have to deal with it.

 Let’s look at the evolution of credit card theft and what you can do today to protect yourself from the bad guys:

 Back in the day, most of the credit card fraud was manual.
 Going all the way back to when credit card information was taken down on carbon copy paper.
 If someone got that copy, they could call in and order things from the TV or a catalog with your card.
 You’d have no way to know until you received your statement in the mail a month or two later.

 Of course, technology improved, and credit card authorizations became digital.
 All a thief had to do is find some way to get your number or the information from the magnetic strip of your card.

 One way was to get a virus onto your computer that would track all of your keystrokes.
 It’s not hard to filter out a set of numbers that looks like a credit card, expiration date, zip code and a three-digit code from the back of the card (just a reminder, don’t click on any email you don’t recognize and never supply your login and password because of an email you received).
 Another sneaky way for thieves to get your card info is by using a card skimmer.
 Skimming is still a practice in use today where a small device is placed into the credit card swiper, most often at automated machines like gas stations and ATMs.
 These devices held a memory of numbers until they were retrieved by the bad guys and used to make a copy of your card.